 - Reconciliation with Indigenous peoples – respect, protocols, UNDRIP

 - Course must provide a certificate of completion or proof of attendance

-Exemptions will be granted to registrants who are Indigenous and/or currently work in a position specifically with Indigenous peoples or training. (ie. Agrologist in Indigenous Relations)
+Exemptions may be granted to registrants who currently work in a position specifically with Indigenous peoples or training. (ie. Agrologist in Indigenous Relations)